YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 ## Goal

 Relational interpretation of arithmetic expressions involving positive rational numbers.
-It shall be able to evaluate a given expression to the normal form, to generate expressions that evaluate to a given normal form, and generate normal form expressions, i.e., rational numbers whose numerator and denomnator are co-prime.
+It shall be able:

+- to evaluate a given expression to the normal form,
+- to generate expressions that evaluate to a given normal form, and
+- to generate normal form expressions, i.e., rational numbers whose numerator and denomnator are co-prime.

 The program shall be as relational as possible, supporting fruitful execution is different directions without optimization for any certain direction.